Vaesea/PepperTux/README.md

-# PepperTux
+# pepperTux
 A fanmade SuperTux fangame (basically said fanmade game twice) made in Godot.
-The SuperTux logo is a placeholder here, the name "PepperTux" means nothing.
+The SuperTux logo was a placeholder here until it was changed to pepperTux, the name "pepperTux" means nothing.

 This isn't a remake / recreation of SuperTux Milestone 1.